tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 1. On your Lab VM, open a web browser and navigate to <https://www.devart.com/dbforge/oracle/fusion/download.html>

-2. Scroll down on the page, and download a Trial of the current version by selecting the green download link.
+2. Scroll down on the page, and download a Trial of the current version by selecting the green download link

     ![Trial and Download are highlighted under dbForge Fusion, Current Version.](./media/dbforge-trial-download.png "dbForge Fusion, Current Version section")

-3. Run the installer.
+3. Run the installer

     > Close Visual Studio if it is open to complete the installation.

-4. Select **Next** on the Welcome screen.
+4. Select **Next** on the Welcome screen

     ![Next is selected on the Devart dbForge Fusion for Oracle Welcome screen.](./media/dbforge-install-welcome.png "Select Next on the Welcome screen")

-5. Select **Next** on each screen, accepting the license agreement and default settings, until reaching the Ready to Install screen.
+5. Select **Next** on each screen, accepting the license agreement and default settings, until reaching the Ready to Install screen

-6. Select **Install** on the Ready to Install screen.
+6. Select **Install** on the Ready to Install screen

     ![Install is selected on the Ready to Install screen.](./media/dbforge-install-ready-to-install.png "Select Install ")

-7. Select **Finish** when the installation is complete.
+7. Select **Finish** when the installation is complete

 ### Task 5: Create the Northwind database in Oracle 11g XE

 WWI has provided you with a copy of their application, including a database script to create their Oracle database.
 They have asked that you use this as a starting point for migrating their database and application to SQL Server 2017.
 In this task, you will create a connection to the Oracle database on your Lab VM, and create a database called Northwind.

-1. From your LabVM, download the starter project by downloading a .zip copy of the Data Platform upgrade and migration GitHub repo.
+1. From your LabVM, download the starter project by downloading a .zip copy of the Data Platform upgrade and migration GitHub repo

-2. In a web browser, navigate to the [Data Platform upgrade and migration MCW repo](https://github.com/Microsoft/MCW-Data-Platform-upgrade-and-migration).
+2. In a web browser, navigate to the [Data Platform upgrade and migration MCW repo](https://github.com/Microsoft/MCW-Data-Platform-upgrade-and-migration)

-3. On the repo page, select **Clone or download**, then select **Download ZIP**.
+3. On the repo page, select **Clone or download**, then select **Download ZIP**

     ![Download .zip containing the Data Platform upgrade and migration repository](media/git-hub-download-repo.png "Download ZIP")

-4. Unzip the contents to **C:\handsonlab**.
+4. Unzip the contents to **C:\handsonlab**

-5. Within the **handsonlab** folder, navigate to the **starter-project** folder under `Hands-on lab`, and double-click `NorthwindMVC.sln` to open the project in Visual Studio 2017.
+5. Within the **handsonlab** folder, navigate to the **starter-project** folder under `Hands-on lab`, and double-click `NorthwindMVC.sln` to open the project in Visual Studio 2017

-6. If prompted for how you want to open the file, select **Visual Studio 2017**, and select **OK**.
+6. If prompted for how you want to open the file, select **Visual Studio 2017**, and select **OK**

     ![Visual Studio 2017 is selected and highlighted under How do you want to open this file?](./media/visual-studio-version-selector.png "Open Visual Studio 2017")

-7. Sign into Visual Studio (or create an account if you don't have one), when prompted.
+7. Sign into Visual Studio (or create an account if you don't have one), when prompted

-8. At the Security Warning screen, uncheck **Ask me for every project in this solution*, and select **OK**.
+8. At the Security Warning screen, uncheck **Ask me for every project in this solution*, and select **OK**

     ![Ask me for every project in this solution is cleared and OK is selected on the Security Warning screen.](./media/visual-studio-security-warning.png "Clear Ask me for every project in this solution")

-9. Once then solution is open in Visual Studio, select the **Fusion** menu, and select **New Connection**.
+9. Once then solution is open in Visual Studio, select the **Fusion** menu, and select **New Connection**

     ![New Connection is highlighted in the Fusion menu in Visual Studio.](./media/visual-studio-fusion-menu-new-connection.png "Select New Connection")